Hereditary angioedema

 People with HAE have also reported exposure to cold and activities that cause mechanical trauma (gardening, hammering, shoveling) can also be triggers.
 Attacks can often occur without any obvious preceding events or a known trigger.

 Diagnosis of HAE types I and II is based on measurement of C4 and C1-inhibitor levels or genetic testing.

-Management of HAE involves efforts to prevent attacks and the treatment of attacks if they occur.
+Management of HAE involves efforts to prevent and treat attacks if they occur.
 During an attack, supportive care such as intravenous fluids and airway support may be required.
 Preventative treatments include C1-inhibitor concentrates and plasma kallikrein inhibitors.
 Acute treatment options include C1-inhibitor concentrates, bradykinin receptor antagonists like icatibant, and plasma kallikrein inhibitors such as ecallantide and sebetralstat.

 The condition was first described in 1888 by Canadian physician William Osler.

 Signs and symptoms

 People diagnosed with hereditary angioedema have recurrent swelling in the extremities, genitals, face, lips, larynx or GI tract.

 Swelling involving the respiratory and gastrointestinal systems can cause significant risk and distress.
-Involvement of respiratory structures, such as the throat or larynx, can cause difficulties in breathing and life-threatening airway obstruction.
-Episodes that attack the gastrointestinal tract can cause a number of complications including vomiting, crampy abdominal pain, diarrhea, and dehydration.
+Involvement of respiratory structures, such as the throat or larynx, can cause breathing difficulties and life-threatening airway obstruction.
+Episodes that attack the gastrointestinal tract can cause several complications including vomiting, crampy abdominal pain, diarrhea, and dehydration.

-Some people may experience prodromal symptoms, including tingling, fatigue or weakness at the site of impending edema with one third of people experiencing an erythematous rash (erythema marginatum) as the prodromal symptom.
-Urticaria is usually not seen in hereditary angioedema, as compared to other causes of angioedema such as histamine induced symptoms.
+Some people may experience prodromal symptoms, including tingling, fatigue, or weakness at the site of impending edema, with one-third experiencing an erythematous rash (erythema marginatum) as the prodromal symptom.
+Urticaria is usually not seen in hereditary angioedema, as compared to other causes of angioedema, such as histamine-induced symptoms.

 Genetics

-Because HAE is an autosomal dominant disease, there is no sex difference in transmission and both sexes are equally likely to receive the mutated gene from their parents.
-The autosomal dominant inheritance pattern with regards to hereditary angioedema requires receipt of only one copy of the mutated C1 inhibitor gene to have symptomatic disease.
+Because HAE is an autosomal dominant disease, there is no sex difference in transmission, and both sexes are equally likely to receive the mutated gene from their parents.
+Autosomal dominant inheritance requires receipt of only one copy of the mutated C1 inhibitor gene to have symptomatic disease.
 Further, hereditary angioedema with C1 inhibitor deficiency types 1 and 2 have complete penetrance, meaning all of those who inherit the dysfunctional gene will have symptomatic disease.
 However, hereditary angioedema with normal C1 inhibitor levels (Type 3 disease) has incomplete penetrance, and men may be asymptomatic carriers despite inheriting a mutated gene.

-With regards to the mutations in the SERPING1 gene that is seen in hereditary angioedema types 1 and 2 (hereditary angioedema with C1 inhibitor deficiency), 75% of the cases are due to an autosomal dominant inheritance of a mutated gene and 25% of cases are due to de novo mutations of the egg or sperm, or early in embryological development.
+With regards to the mutations in the SERPING1 gene that are seen in hereditary angioedema types 1 and 2 (hereditary angioedema with C1 inhibitor deficiency), 75% of the cases are due to an autosomal dominant inheritance of a mutated gene, and 25% of cases are due to de novo mutations of the egg or sperm, or early in embryological development.
 Hereditary angioedema type 3 (hereditary angioedema with normal C1 inhibitor levels) is associated with mutations in genes for Factor XII, angiopoietin 1, plasminogen or kininogen 1.